andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 The abstract **BasePlainTextModel** is a base class for in-memory text models based on plain text.
 This class provides foundation for the **CodeTextModel**, which styles the text using a pluggable **SyntaxDecorator**.

-The abstract **StyledTextModelReadOnlyBase** is a base class for read-only models.
+The abstract **StyledTextModelReadOnlyBase** is a base class for immutable models.
 This class is used by **SimpleReadOnlyStyledModel** which simplifies building of in-memory read-only styled documents.

 #### Read-Only Models